What is a Chargeback?

 We also know that chargebacks continue to grow year after year.
 A 2018 study by Aite Group predicted that the total value of chargebacks would climb to $35 billion by 2021, and given the increase in disputes that accompanied the COVID-19 pandemic, it wouldn’t be surprising to find we’ve already far exceeded that number.

-The bank will typically give you a provisional credit for the amount of the charge while they investigate the validity of the claim.
-Be prepared to describe the problems you’ve had with the merchant and the steps you’ve taken to resolve the matter.
+The bank will typically give the cardholder a provisional credit for the amount of the charge while they investigate the validity of the claim.
+The cardholder should be prepared to describe the problems they had with the merchant and the steps they took to resolve the matter.

 In order to identify the reason a customer disputed a charge, it can be helpful to examine the reason code on the chargeback.